Hyundai Stops Palisade Sales, Recalls 68K Over Power-Seat Risk

 Hyundai halts 2026 Palisade sales and recalls 68,000+ vehicles after a child's death linked to power-folding second- and third-row seats.

+This is the hard one to write.
 Hyundai has stopped sales of certain 2026 Palisade SUVs and is preparing to recall more than 68,000 vehicles after a child's death tied to the second- and third-row power-folding seats.
-The fault: the seat controls can fail to detect contact with a person or object as the seat is folding or sliding.
-Hyundai notified NHTSA earlier this month and dealers have been told to pull affected stock from the sales floor while a fix is engineered.
+The fault: the seat controls can fail to detect contact with a person or object as the seat folds or slides.
+Hyundai notified NHTSA earlier this month, and dealers have been told to pull affected stock from the floor while a fix is engineered.
+For a model that's been on a tear since the 2023 refresh and won its segment two years running, it's the worst possible headline.

 What Hyundai is recalling

-- Risk: Entrapment, crush injury, and the documented fatality that prompted the recall.
+- Risk: entrapment, crush injury, and the documented fatality that prompted the recall.

 Why this is bad timing for Hyundai